lsexton21/ui-portfolio/README.md

-# Lucas Sexton's Web Dev Highlights as of February 4th, 2024
+# Lucas Sexton's Web Dev Highlights
+---
+***last updated on February 4th, 2024***

-***This repo contains some of the highlights of my UI work in the past year.
+This repo contains some of the highlights of my UI work in the past year.
 Use the navigation links below to read about a desired topic.
-Each link will have an overview, an image, and most relevant code snippet(s).  ***
+Each link will have an overview, an image, and most relevant code snippet(s).

 ---
 #### Frontend